-Now, we discuss why the remote peers are often not interested in the local peer for torrents 2, 3, 4, 5, 9, and 10, see Fig. 1, bottom subplot.
-No dot is displayed for torrent 5 because due to the small number of leechers in this torrent, the local peer in leecher state had no leecher in its peer set.
-Four torrents have a 80th percentile close to 0.
-The percentile for these torrents is computed on a small number of ratios: 3, 8, 15, and 12 for torrents 3, 4, 9 and 10 respectively.
-Therefore, the 80th percentile is not representative as it is not computed on a set large enough.
-Additionally, the reason for the low 80th percentile is peers with a ratio of 0.
+Now, we discuss why the remote peers are often not interested in the local peer for torrents 2, 4, 10, 18, 19, 21, and 26 (see Fig. 1, bottom graph).
+No dot is displayed for torrent 19 because due to the small number of leechers in this torrent, the local peer in leecher state had no leecher in its peer set.
+Five torrents have a 20th percentile close to 0.
+The percentile for four of these torrents is computed on a small number of ratios: 3, 8, 12, and 15 for torrents 2, 18, 21 and 26 respectively.
+Therefore, the 20^{th} percentile is not representative as it is not computed on a set large enough.
+Additionally, the reason for the low 20th percentile is peers with a ratio of 0.
 We identified two reasons for a ratio of 0.
 First, some peers join the peer set with almost all pieces.
 They are therefore unlikely to be interested in the local peer.
 Second, some peers with no or few pieces never sent an interested message to the local peer.
 This can be explained by a client behavior changed with a plugin or an option activation.
 The super seeding option [3] available in several BitTorrent clients has this effect.
-In conclusion, the poor entropy of some peers is either a measurement artifact due to modified or misbehaving clients, or the result of the inability of the rarest first algorithm to reach ideal entropy in some extreme cases.
+In conclusion, the low entropy of some peers is either a measurement artifact due to modified or misbehaving clients, or the result of the inability of the rarest first algorithm to reach ideal entropy in some extreme cases.

 We have seen that peers that join the torrent with almost all pieces may not be interested in the local peer.
-In this scenario, the rarest first algorithm does guarantee ideal entropy.
+In this scenario, the rarest first algorithm does not guarantee ideal entropy.
 However, we argue that this case does not justify the replacement of the rarest first algorithm for two reasons.
-First, this case appears seldom and does not significantly impact the overall entropy of the torrent.
-Second, the peers with a poor entropy are peers that join the peer set with only few missing pieces.
+First, this case appears rarely and does not significantly impact the overall entropy of the torrent.
+Second, the peers with low entropy are peers that join the peer set with only a few missing pieces.
 In the case of torrent startup, it is not clear whether a solution based, for instance, on source or network coding would have proposed interesting pieces to such peers.
-Indeed, when a content is split into k pieces, there is no solution based on coding that can reconstruct the content in less than k pieces.
+Indeed, when content is split into k pieces, there is no solution based on coding that can reconstruct the content in less than k pieces.
 For this reason, when the initial seed has not yet sent at least one copy of each piece, there is no way to reconstruct the content, so no way to have interesting pieces for all the peers.